-- Select My notebook, select the Updates tab, and then select Check for updates and messages. - Follow the on-screen instructions.
+- Under My notebook, select Updates. - 3.
+Follow the on-screen instructions.

 Cleaning your computer

 Cleaning your computer regularly removes dirt and debris so that your device continues to operate at its best.
 Use the following information to safely clean the external surfaces of your computer.